 During the healing process, matter secreted from the piercing will dry on the jewelry and around the openings of the piercing.
 To remove this secretion it may be necessary to first soak your piercing in warm water.
 Once the outside of your piercing is clean, lather the piercing with soap and move the jewelry back and forth a few times.
 Rinse the piercing thoroughly, working the jewelry back and forth under running water to make certain that all traces of the cleanser are removed.
 We recommend following this procedure twice daily while showering.

 For tongue piercing’s, rinse with an alcohol free antiseptic after eating, drinking (except water) or smoking.
 To help reduce the initial swelling, suck on ice.
 Avoid foods that are hot, spicy or excessively salty, and keep dairy to a minimum.
 Avoid alcohol, it can cause dehydration which will result in swelling.
 Avoid smoking and any oral contact.
-For lip and cheek piercing’s, rinse with an alcohol free antiseptic after eating, drinking (except water) or smoking.
+For lip piercing’s, rinse with an alcohol free antiseptic after eating, drinking (except water) or smoking.
 Remove any dried matter from your piercing, swab the outside of the piercing with an alcohol free antiseptic and rinse thoroughly.
 This procedure should be performed twice daily.

 Oral contact, exposure to bodily fluid, or handling of new piercing’s can cause infections and should be avoided.
 New piercing’s should not be subjected to heavy abuse during the healing period.
 Keep make-up and restrictive clothing away from new piercing’s.
 New piercing’s should never be subjected to hot tubs, bathes, swimming pools, rivers, lakes or oceans.
 If this precautionary advice is not followed, serious irritations can occur.